jaimelaborda/test-blog/_pages/about.md

 title: About
 permalink: /about/
 ---
-## Good day fellow readers and welcome to my tech blog!
+#### Hello fellow readers and welcome to my tech blog!

-This is the about me page, edit me!
+I'm the best person in the world and bla bla bla...

+You can follow me on social media and so on:

 <p>
 You can also follow me on social media:  <br>